 Internet Marketing – This course examines the role that the Internet plays as an indispensable business tool in marketing, including identifying relevant emerging business models and strategies and the integration of the Internet with traditional marketing tools.

 Product Design and Brand Management – This course explores the process used to develop, measure, and manage effective brand strategies through the use of design.
-Focus will be on design in the product life-cycle from new product development to mature brand revitalization and management.

 Importing and Exporting – An analysis of the importing and exporting processes, sources of supply, market potential, currency implications, government regulations, and current issues affecting the importing and exporting processes.